 Hublot Big Bang Pricing

-As of 2025, the Big Bang line—particularly Unico and limited-edition models—is gaining momentum in the pre-owned market.
-While retail prices have steadily risen with each technical improvement, resale values are beginning to reflect the brand’s maturing status under LVMH and its shift toward lower-volume, higher-impact releases.
+As of 2026, the Big Bang line, particularly Unico and limited-edition models, is gaining real momentum in the pre-owned market.
+Retail prices have steadily climbed with each technical improvement, and resale values are beginning to reflect the brand’s maturing status under LVMH and its shift toward lower-volume, higher-impact releases.

-Collaborations with Ferrari, Sang Bleu, and tattoo artist Maxime Plescia-Büchi, as well as material innovations like colored sapphire and Magic Gold, continue to boost resale premiums across specific references.
+Collaborations with Ferrari, Sang Bleu, and tattoo artist Maxime Plescia-Büchi, along with material innovations like colored sapphire and Magic Gold, keep pushing resale premiums higher across specific references.
+You can get a sense of how broader US-Switzerland trade policy affects watch pricing and import values if you’re buying across borders.

 Recent Production Models